 It's easy to participate and benefit from your association with NIAA.
-For some it is the active participation in meetings and committee work that is most beneficial; for others it is continuing education and still others find the great wealth of information that comes from NIAA most valuable.
+For some, it is the active participation in meetings and committee work that is most beneficial.
+For others, it is continuing education.
+Still others find the great wealth of information that comes from NIAA most valuable.

 National Associations and Commercial Organizations

 Membership for organizations and corporations that operate at a national or international level, as well as federal agencies (such as USDA's APHIS and FSIS, FDA and DHS).
 Multiple organization contacts permitted within this membership, full voting privileges.

 Membership for state government agencies, diagnostic laboratories, university-affiliated groups or associations that operate at a state level, and also federal agencies at regional locations.
 Multiple organization contacts permitted, full voting privileges.

 Membership for self-employed or small entities, such as producers, practitioners, retirees or others that do not fit a state or national level membership.
 Single contact, full voting privileges.

 Membership in the NIAA is open to all persons and entities, subject to review and approval by the NIAA Board of Directors.
 Membership in the NIAA is not based on race, color, national origin, age, disability, sex, religion or political beliefs.
 The NIAA provides a forum for open discussion on differing viewpoints affecting agriculture.
 However, NIAA's Board of Directors reserves the right to deny an application for membership when, in its sole discretion, it determines that an applicant's membership will be unduly disruptive or contrary to the mission and goals of the NIAA.